Doug Liman: Career

 In August 2016, Liman signed on to direct Dark Universe, a film set within the DC Extended Universe and based on superhero team Justice League Dark after leaving the adaptation of Gambit.
 However, Liman has departed from the project due to schedule conflicts with the film Chaos Walking (2021), that Liman was working on that time.

 In January 2020, Liman announced that the Edge of Tomorrow sequel, Live Die Repeat and Repeat, was currently in its early planning stages.

 In May 2020, it was reported that Liman would be directing, writing, and producing a fictional movie shot in outer space.
 Tom Cruise was set to star and produce.
 According to reports, they would fly to space and to the International Space Station as part of the SpaceX Axiom Space-2 mission.
-As of 2022, no script had been finished and the film was described as "aspirational."
+As of 2022, no script had been finished and the film was described as "aspirational".

 In November 2021, it was reported that Liman was in talks to direct a remake of the 1989 film Road House, with Jake Gyllenhaal starring.
 The film was officially greenlit on August 2, 2022, by Amazon Studios, with Liman and Gyllenhaal's involvement confirmed, with production beginning later that month in the Dominican Republic.
 He later condemned Amazon's decision to release the film straight to streaming instead of a theatrical release and would boycott its SXSW premiere as a result.

 In December 2022, it was announced Liman would direct heist film The Instigators, starring Matt Damon and Casey Affleck, for Apple Studios, marking Liman's first film with Damon since The Bourne Identity.
 The film was released in select theatres on August 2, 2024, before premiering on Apple TV+ on August 9.

 In January 2023, the 2023 Sundance Film Festival premiered Liman's documentary Justice, about sexual misconduct charges against 2018 Supreme Court nominee Brett Kavanaugh.

-In August 2025, it was announced Liman would direct the spy thriller The Initiative for Universal Pictures, reuniting with Mr. & Mrs. Smith star Angelina Jolie.
+In May 2026, it was announced that Liman's upcoming satirical Bitcoin film will star Casey Affleck, Gal Gadot, Isla Fisher and Pete Davidson, playing versions of Jeff Bezos, Jack Dorsey, Mark Zuckerberg, Vladimir Putin, Kim Jong Un and Eric Trump.